QiKatherine/QiKatherine.github.io/content/post/The-seasoned-schemer.md

 difference is the execution for `(eq? and else)` predicates, the `(mr)` get called without _a_ as argument anymore.

 What is the benefit of doing this?
-It seperates the procedures of applying _a_ and _lat_, making the repetitive procedure `(mr)` easier for having less argument.
+It separates the procedures of applying _a_ and _lat_, making the repetitive procedure `(mr)` easier for having less argument.
 You would probably wonder, instead of using Y combinator, what if I use currying learned from The
 Little Schemer to write it, maybe like this?